sinovation/ZEN2/README.md

 For help or issues using ZEN 2.0, please submit a GitHub issue.

-For personal communication related to ZEN 2.0, please contact Yuanhe Tian (`yhtian@uw.edu`).
+For personal communication related to ZEN 2.0, please contact Yuanhe Tian (`yhtian94@gmail.com`).